Mehul20/EPI-Project/README.md

 ```

 This file runs the RNN and LSTM models and generates plots that are saved in `plots/RNN`.
 Layer Functions are in `LSTM_RNN.py`.
 Also generates metrics that are in `src/results.xlsx`.

+## Documentation & Reports

+The following reports can be found in the `doc/` directory:

+- Project Proposal
+- Project Milestone
+- Final Project Report